biopackathon/BioPCoC/README_en.md

 ### Show respect to OSS developers

 OSS is often developed and maintained by a very small number of developers.
 We are allowed to use OSS for free and conveniently, while we have the option of purchasing paid tools.
 Although the fee for a paid version of a tool may include a support fee for problems after purchase, it is only a volunteer category and not an obligation for OSS developers to respond to requests from users.

-Nevertheless, unfortunately, there are certain people who are rude to OSS developers.
-In some cases, they even ask us to help them with analysis work for free, and in other cases, development has been terminated due to complaints and anti-comments about the OSS.
+Nevertheless, sadly, there are certain people who are rude to OSS developers.
+In some cases, they even ask develpers to help them with analysis work for free, and in other cases, development has been terminated due to complaints and anti-comments about the OSS.
 Keep in mind that it is the people with feelings who are actually working on the development of the OSS, and when making a request or asking a question to the OSS developer, try to be polite in your interactions, as indicated below.

 ### An example of friendly communication